Cryptic Slaughter: Biography

 In 2018, for legal reasons, the band changed its name to Lowlife and continued to tour, until October 2021, when Lowlife reverted its name back to Cryptic Slaughter.
 They were planning on releasing their first studio album in more than three decades in 2022, though there have been no updates on it since then.

+Musical Style

+Cryptic Slaughter's musical style has been described as Crossover thrash, Thrashcore, Thrash metal, and Hardcore punk.
+They are often credited as pioneers of Crossover, alongside other bands such as Suicidal Tendencies, D.R.I. and Stormtroopers of Death.